 I’ve been following a Youtube channel whereby the speaker Luo talked about lessons learnt from his experience in hosting the channel and applications of how that learning can be translated to real life (unfortunately, the programme discontinued in Mar this year).
-In this video I am introducing, he talked about learning in the new age.
+In this video I am introducing, he talked about professional development in the new age.

 The video in this episode explores the question of learning in the current age – the age of information explosion.
 Not only are we in a different era from that of our parents, but the structure of learning that we had inherited was also created for that era.

 The current education system was built over the years to manage the exponential increase of information resulting from the Industrial Revolution.
 Knowledge was segmented so that learners could find it easier to internalise the information; instead of an expert who knows a bit of everything, people are now expected to be an expert in a field they choose to focus on.

 Each field thus have experts who are pushing the boundaries further than what their predecessors achieved, by delving deeper and deeper in their field of study.
 And by working with others from different fields, they helped drive the society to what we are seeing today.
 Think how computer engineers work with manufactures, miners, sales to develop a distribution channel to push new products into the market speedily; each of them are an expert in their field, with little knowledge of what goes on upstream or downstream, and yet they worked together to achieve an even greater goal.

 This form of collective wisdom spurred the latest surge of development we see in the past few decades.
 As we progress to a new stage of social development, we are faced with a different situation vastly different from that of mere decades ago.